acbharat/Comcast/README.md

 Deploy Server Using Playbook

 **Configure and setup Ansible Control Machine**

-For this task using,Linux servers as Ansible 'Control machine' and Ansible hosts.
+For this task using,Ubuntu servers as Ansible 'Control machine' and Ansible hosts.

 Set up the 'control machine',
 After the installation is complete, we will add a new system user.